RainbowMiner/RainbowMiner/README.md

 - BlazePool https://www.blazepool.com/ (auto-exchange and payout in BTC)
 - BlockCruncher https://www.blockcruncher.com/ (pigeoncoin-pool, pays in PGN, set your PGN-address in "Config\pools.config.txt")
 - BlockMasters / BlockMastersCoins https://www.blockmasters.co/ (auto-exchange and payout in BTC)
+- Bsod https://bsod.pw/ (no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in "Config\pools.config.txt")
 - HashRefinery https://pool.hashrefinery.com (auto-exchange and payout in BTC)
 - MiningPoolHub / MiningPooHubCoins / MiningPoolHubMini https://miningpoolhub.com/ (auto-exchange and paymout in BTC, username required)
   - 'miningpoolhub' and 'miningpoolhubmini' parameter uses the 17xxx ports therefore allows the pool to decide on which coin is mined of a specific algorithm